Bitcoin-com/golden-ticket/README.md

 Golden Ticket is [Bitcoin.com's](https://www.bitcoin.com) event paper wallet generator.
 Use it to create amazing golden tickets for your next event.

-Not only does Golden Ticket let you chose a custom mnemonic language or hdpath but it also generates html, pdf and a spreadsheet mapping cashAddr, privKey, index and claimed status of each golden ticket.
+Not only does Golden Ticket let you chose a custom mnemonic language or hdpath but it also generates html, pdf and a spreadsheet mapping cashAddr, privKey, index and swept status of each golden ticket as well as generating stats.

 ## Features